lchall26/GelPointApp/README.md

 This tool analyzes TRIOS rheometry Excel files and determines the gel point by finding the crossover between storage modulus (G') and loss modulus (G'').

+Originally created as a streamlit app.
+Now functioning as js/css/html for better optimization and more consistent look.

 ## Features

 - Upload TRIOS Excel rheology files